mattrglobal/draft-looker-oauth-client-id-scheme/draft-ietf-looker-oauth-client-discovery.md

 # Authorization Request Using Client Discovery

-For a client to advertise itself as a discoverable client, a new request parameter "client_discovery" is defined and used during an authorization request.
-This authorization request, processed by a supporting authorization server, would indicate that the client_id value supplied is infact a URL that should be resolved to obtain the client's metadata, instead of trying to make sense of the value amongst existing registered clients.
+A client can indicate to an authorisation server that it has discoverable metadata in an authorization request via the "client_discovery" request parameter.
+Presence of this parameter in an authorization request with a value of "true" indicates to the authorization server that the "client_id" value of the authorization request is the "client_uri" for the client and if the authorization server does not already have the metadata for the supplied "client_id" it can retrieve the clients metadata by following the procedure outlined in [Client Metadata Section](#client-metadata).

 ## Authorization Request